aaronpowell/react-static-web-apps-auth/react-static-web-apps-auth/README.md

 This component will display all the auth providers you want to use on your application and links for the user.
 Custom OIDC providers can be registered using the `customProviders` prop and provide the `id` of the provider and the `name` you want displayed to the user.

-By default all auth providers will display, but they can be turned off by setting their corresponding prop to `false`.
+By default, only [managed auth providers](https://docs.microsoft.com/azure/static-web-apps/authentication-authorization?WT.mc_id=javascript-12079-aapowell) will display, but they can be turned off by setting their corresponding prop to `false`.
+All providers available [as configurable options](https://docs.microsoft.com/azure/static-web-apps/authentication-custom?tabs=aad&WT.mc_id=javascript-12079-aapowell) can be enabled using props.

 To redirect to a specific URL post-login, provide that path in the `postLoginRedirect` prop.

+The default label is `Sign in using ${name}`, but can be overridden with the `label` prop, which takes a function that receives the `name` of the provider and returns the label string.

 ### `<UserInfoContextProvider>`